Amsterdam tops Open for Business 2022 ranking

-Securing the number-one position that Amsterdam first reached in 2020, the Dutch capital has been recognised in the Open for Business City Rankings 2022.
+Securing the top position that Amsterdam first reached in 2020, the Dutch capital has been recognised in the Open for Business City Rankings 2022.
 This is the first global measure of economic competitiveness in connection with inclusivity.

 Open for Business is a coalition of international companies that are dedicated to LGBTQ+ inclusivity from a business perspective.
 The organisation is committed to nurturing inclusivity in their own workplaces and to showing the world that enterprising businesses thrive in diverse societies.